Meet Your New Favourite Netflix Teen Show —

 Advertisement

 Damn.
-The unexpected conversation in question is between Sex Education’s 16-year-old hero Otis Milburn (Butterfield) and his successful sex therapist mom Jean (Anderson).
-If you can’t tell, Jean is the kind of mom who could just as easily make her son breakfast as she could offer him a few condoms before a party.
+The unexpected conversation in question is between Sex Education’s 16-year-old hero Otis Milburn (Butterfield) and his successful sex therapist mum Jean (Anderson).
+If you can’t tell, Jean is the kind of mum who could just as easily make her son breakfast as she could offer him a few condoms before a party.

 Advertisement